Reverse Polish Notation (RPN) in Scala

 Mutable Stack

-A typical solution to this problem is to use a mutable stack, which based on the current token, either pushes the parsed number or operator result back onto the stack.
-Once you have iterated over each of the split string tokens, you will be left with a single item which is your result.
-Though this solution uses mutability (a big functional no-no), I was able to take advantage of Scala’s first-class function support for the operator map.
-As addition and multiplication operations both have the symmetric property, I was able to ignore the stacks last-in-first-out (LIFO) nature in this case.
-However, in regard to the minus and divide operations, I was required to swap the parameter values around before evaluating and returning the result.
+A typical solution to this problem is to use a mutable stack, which, based on the current token, either pushes the parsed number or the operator result back onto the stack.
+Once you have iterated over each of the split string tokens, you will be left with a single item, which is your result.
+Although this solution uses mutability (a big functional no-no), I was able to take advantage of Scala’s first-class function support for the operator map.
+As addition and multiplication operations both have the symmetric property, I was able to ignore the stack’s last-in-first-out (LIFO) nature in this case.
+However, regarding the minus and divide operations, I was required to swap the parameter values around before evaluating and returning the result.

 def rpn(str: String) = {